 Use computer-aided design (CAD) software to create a 3D model of your project.
 The CAD model serves as the blueprint for your CNC program.

-Once you have the CAD model, use computer-aided manufacturing (CAM) software to generate the G-code.
-The CAM software converts the 3D model into a series of G-code instructions that the CNC machine can follow.
+Once you have the CAD/CAM model, use computer-aided manufacturing (CAM) software to generate the G-code.
+The CAD CAM software converts the 3D model into a series of G-code instructions that the CNC machine can follow.

 Review the generated G-code to ensure it accurately represents your design.
 Make any necessary adjustments to optimize the milling operations and improve efficiency.